- Historical Dance

 - Victorian Dance

-Generally, when people think about the dances of the Jazz Age (the 1920s & 30s), they bring to mind exuberant youth dances like the Charleston or Jitterbug, or the theatrical dances of Fred and Ginger.
+Generally, when people think about the dances of the Jazz Age (the 1920s & 30s), they bring to mind exuberant youth dances like the Charleston or Lindy Hop, or the theatrical dances of Fred and Ginger.

 What Fred & Ginger did was theater and spectacle, and was never intended to be an accurate representation of how ordinary folks danced.
-Plenty of examples of normal, workaday ballroom dancing can be seen in movies of the period but not being done by show dancers like Fred and Ginger.
+Countless examples of normal, workaday social dancing can be seen in movies of the period but not being done by exhibition dancers like Fred and Ginger.
 If you want to see how it was really done, look at the folks in the background or characters who are dancing to move the story along rather than to show off their skills.

-Fortunately, while they differ from what is taught today, they differ primarily in that the Jazz Age dances were FAR EASIER than their modern descendents.
+Fortunately, while they differ from what is taught today, they differ primarily in that the Jazz Age dances (referred to at the time as "The Modern Dances") were FAR EASIER than their current descendents.
 An experienced dancer will pick them up right away, and most beginners should be able to get out on the floor with a minimum of instruction - perhaps even after just looking at these few web pages.

 "And the modern dances are the most easily achieved - some absurdly simple.
 It was not so in Mother's time-for the steps she watched were many and varied.
 With her usual quiet fortitude she prevailed over a most difficult and intricate order of things - and with an application that might, in these days, be considered a mental strain."(Dancing Made Easy 1922)